LeMonaStudio/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Create a Budget
 I created a new budget to track my credits spend.
 There was already a budget created on my AWS account to track monthly spend and it was set to $10.
 This was created during a course I attended for my AWS Developer Associate certification.
 The new budget was specifically created to track my credits spend even though I do not currently have any credits on my AWS account and the threshold was set to $1.
 I also created an alert for notification, which will be triggered when 100% forecasted spending equals the threshoald of 1%.
+As for the free tier, you can only create maximum of 2 budegts, additional budgets will incur cost.

+*Images from the task:*

 ![](assets/aws-budget-1.png)